 The Vermont Law School; Environmental Law

-Students who are interested in any of these programs must apply to the International Programs Committee during their 1L or 2L years.
+Students who are interested in any of these programs must apply during their 1L or 2L years.
 The Committee selects students based upon their personal statements, experience, academic performance, and, if requested by the Global Programs, an interview.
 In addition, students must have successfully completed their first-year curriculum in order to be eligible.
-Except as otherwise noted above, there is no required GPA minimum for admissibility to these programs.
-However, selection for participation in these programs is competitive.
-In general, we have found that students with a GPA below 2.7 are unlikely to be selected.
+Selection for participation in these programs is competitive.
 Students should be aware that the starting dates of semesters at foreign institutions may vary significantly from those at Hastings.
-Application forms are available from the Hastings website.
-Upon acceptance, participants will be asked to sign an Exchange Program/Study Abroad Agreement and a release and make a non-refundable deposit of $500.
-Types of financial aid available is contigent upon whether tuition payments are made directly to Hastings or to the host school.
-Please check with the Financial Aid Office to confirm availability.
+The application is available here.
+Upon acceptance, participants will be asked to sign a Study Abroad Agreement and make a non-refundable deposit of $500.
 Students are responsible for making their own arrangements for travel, including, but not limited to, obtaining necessary immigration documents including visas, carrier reservations, insurance, medical appointments, etc.